 - Targeted therapies for kidney cancer

 - Biologic therapy (immunotherapy) for kidney cancer

 - Pain control for kidney cancer

 - Complementary and alternative therapies after kidney cancer

 Pain control for kidney cancer

-For most people, treatment with morphine or other opioids (the strongest pain medicines) will work to control the pain.
-For the treatment to work best, the pain medicines must be taken on a regular schedule, not just when the pain gets bad.
+There are many types of pain medicine.
+For most people, these medicines will control the pain.
+For the treatment to work best, the pain medicines need to be taken on a schedule, not just when the pain gets bad.
 Some long-acting forms of morphine and other drugs need to be taken only once or twice a day.